You are not logged in.

 Offline

-It was a bit gusty so we sailed with an (untidy) reef in the sailIMG_6356.jpeg.
+It was a bit gusty so we sailed with an (untidy) reef in the sail.

-I was really impressed with how the boat performed even with the reduced sail areaIMG_6363.jpeg.
+I was really impressed with how the boat performed even with the reduced sail area.

 I just know it will be a great introduction to sailing for the kids (stable, forgiving and room for a picnic).